The stellar and dark matter distributions in early-type galaxies measured by stacked weak gravitational lensing: Result

 The formation of the core for the intermediate stellar mass bins, where the stellar mass fractions to the total halo masses are large, can be attributed to the baryonic feedback.
 To quantitatively investigate this effect, we examine the dark matter fraction within $5r_\mathrm{e}$ defined by

 which are shown in Table~\ref{table:fdm} and Figure~\ref{fig:fdm}.
 Similarly to the results from the previous work based on globular cluster kinematics and orbit-based dynamical models \citep{2017MNRAS.468.3949A,2024MNRAS.528.5295Y}, we find that the dark matter fraction in the stellar mass bins where cored central density profiles are observed is lower than the values predicted by the EAGLE \citep{2015MNRAS.446..521S,2015MNRAS.450.1937C} and TNG-100 simulations \citep{2018MNRAS.477.1206N,2018MNRAS.480.5113M,2018MNRAS.475..648P,2018MNRAS.475..624N,2018MNRAS.475..676S}.
 This result suggests that the actual feedback effect may be stronger than predicted by the simulations.

-We note that similar results have been obtained from the rotation-curve analysis of late-type galaxies \citep{2025arXiv250722155H}.
+As partly shown in Figure~\ref{fig:fdm}, dark matter fractions that are lower than predictions of hydrodynamical simulations at centers of early-type galaxies are consistent with several previous dynamical studies \citep[e.g.,][]{2003Sci...301.1696R,2012ApJ...748....2D,2013MNRAS.432.1709C,2017MNRAS.468.3949A,2020MNRAS.491.1690J,2024MNRAS.527..706Z,2024MNRAS.528.5295Y,2024MNRAS.529.4633L} as well as X-ray observations \citep[e.g.,][]{2020ApJ...905...28H}.
+Interestingly, these previous studies consistently suggest a dip of the dark matter fraction as a function of the stellar mass at around $\sim 10^{11}M_\odot$, which is also seen in our stacked weak lensing result shown in Figure~\ref{fig:fdm}.
+Moreover, we note that similar results on the dip of the dark matter fraction are obtained from the rotation-curve analysis of late-type galaxies \citep[e.g.,][]{2019MNRAS.489.5483T,2026PASJ...78..745H}.
+A caveat is that these dynamical studies mostly focus on galaxies at low redshift, $z\sim 0$, while our study constrains the dark matter fraction of early-type galaxies at $z\sim 0.5$.
+The difference of the redshifts may affect quantitative comparisons.